 Like with many nutrients in the body, however, too much elastin can calcify – this is where the matrix-GLA protein comes in.
-Matrix-GLA protein indirectly prevents the calcification of elastin.
+Matrix-GLA protein may indirectly prevent the calcification of elastin.
 For the matrix-GLA protein to work, it needs to be activated by Vitamin K2.

-So without vitamin k2 to activate the matrix-GLA protein, elastin will calcify in the body, which can very well lead to premature aging (9), wrinkling and other skin issues.
+So without vitamin k2 to activate the matrix-GLA protein, elastin might calcify in the body, which can very well lead to premature aging (9), wrinkling and other skin issues.

 How Much Vitamin K2 Per Day?

 Unfortunately there is no scientific consensus on how much Vitamin K2 one should take a day.
 Some sources claim that

 - When using this nutrient for therapeutic purposes for illnesses such as osteopenia, osteoporosis, osteoarthritis, arterial calcification then a dosage of 45 mg/day is recommended (17).